learnk8s/learnk8s.io/_blog/why-kube/index.md

 Smaller services are great from a product and development perspective.

-But how does that cultural shift impact the infrastructure?
+_But how does that cultural shift impact the infrastructure?_

+## Managing infrastructure at scale

 It turns out that things are rather simple when you deal with a few sparse large applications.

-You can count them with your hands, and indeed your infrastructure team has plenty of time to dedicate to support and release.
+You can count them with your hands, and you have plenty of time to dedicate to support and release each of them.

-If you're a large organisation, managing hundreds of applications is demanding, but still manageable.
+In large organisation, managing hundreds of applications is demanding, but still manageable.

 You have several teams dedicated to developing, packaging and releasing applications.